ShawnLiNU/robotics-resources/README.md

 # Robotics Learning Resources

-Curated handouts, roadmaps, and reference guides for students learning robotics, maintained by Prof. Xian (Shawn) Li, Department of Electrical and Computer Engineering, Northeastern University.
+Curated handouts, roadmaps, and reference guides for students learning robotics, maintained by Dr. Xian (Shawn) Li.

 These materials support self-study and the robotics courses taught in Northeastern ECE, including EECE 5550 Mobile Robotics, EECE 5554 Robotics Sensing and Navigation, and Assistive Robotics.
 Anyone is welcome to use them.